 An Android developer is a software developer that specializes in creating applications for Android-based devices .
 Android, of course, is a mobile operating system (OS) developed by Google.
 It is based on a modified version of the Linux OS and other open-source software.

-Read moreWhat is the meaning of native in Android?
+Read moreWhat are the native Android apps?

 Read more